osisoft/AVEVA-Adapter-BACnet-Docs/content/installation/install-pi-adapter-for-bacnet-using-docker.md

 The default port `5590` is accessible from the host and you can make REST calls to BACnet adapter from applications on the local host computer.
 In this example, all data stored by the BACnet adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

-### To run the Docker container with persistent storage
+### Run the Docker container with persistent storage

 To run the adapter inside a Docker container while using the host for persistent storage, complete the following steps.
 This procedure also enables access to the adapter REST API from the local host.